gsivak22/FirstWebApp/Readme.md

-This is sample app which haveing sample curd oparations
+This is app which haveing sample curd oparations  by Angular JS